 Day 1 – Waterfalls in Northern Bali

 We headed out of Ubud before 5 am to make it to Pura Ulun Danu Bratan for sunrise, one of the five famous water temples of Bali.
 It was still pitch black and the stars were shining brightly as we drove through the winding ravines.
 We passed by the morning markets at their peak, when all of the local shop owners and restaurants were out buying produce for the day.
-After a quiet morning on Lake Bratan, we were ready to find some waterfalls.
+After a quiet morning on Lake Bratan, we were ready to find the best waterfalls in Bali.

 1 BANYUMALA TWIN WATERFALL – BEST SWIMMING SPOT